huaiyuangu/mitmproxy-automation/README.md

-### run mitmproxy to capture network traffics as background in automation testing
+# run mitmproxy to capture network traffics as background in automation testing

-# how to setup
+### how to setup
 ```
 sudo pip install mitmproxy
 ```

-# call MITMProxyRunThread
+### call MITMProxyRunThread in python code
 ```
 import time
 from proxyserver import MITMProxyRunThread